A Guide To Protecting Trees In The Community and the High Hedge Act

 The High Hedge Act

 High Hedges have become a problem to local residents in some respect and action can now be taken if required to deal with these matters.
 Click on the links below to access information.
-Please note that the fee for dealing with a high hedge application is £400 and must be submitted with the relevant forms together with evidence after all avenues to resolve the matter have been sought.
+Please note that the fee for dealing with a high hedge application is £410 and must be submitted with the relevant forms together with evidence after all avenues to resolve the matter have been sought.
 The Fee will alter to £420 after 1st April 2018

-For further information please ring the Council number 01543 462621 and ask to speak to a member of the Landscaping team.
+For further information please ring the Council number 01543 462621 and ask to speak to a member of the Environmental Services team.

 High Hedges - Complaining To The Council